AkutoSai/Checklists-and-Roadmaps/Comprehensive API, OWASP Top 10 & General Web Application VAPT Checklist.md

 - Business Logic Scenario: Check for Privilege Elevation between roles
 - Business Logic Scenario: Check to access to data from customer A with customer B by modifying the sequential id parameters sent in the requests
 - Business Logic Scenario: Try accessing URLs directly with encrypted query strings (used to identify the user) to verify unauthorized access
-- Business Logic Scenario: Applying for refund after scheduling the appointment, Modification of refund amount, Initiating refund on behalf of other users
+- Business Logic Scenario: Abuse refund feature: Modification of refund amount, Initiating refund on behalf of other users
 - Business Logic Scenario: Attempt resetting other users password by misusing the reset password functionality (by tampering with the parameters like email / id / unique identifiers)
 - Try to access other users personal data
 - After accessing the dashboard, change the email ID to get the privilege of other user